-The wide-ranging and profound impact of COVID-19 continued to touch all aspects of College life in 2021/22 before abating in the spring of 2022.
-Global Pandemic will remain a high-impact risk but one whose imminent likelihood is now diminishing.
+The ongoing out-workings of the impact of COVID-19 continued to be felt in College life in 2022/23, in particular in identifying the uneven gaps in students' secondary education resulting from loss of teaching.
+Global Pandemic remains a high-impact risk, for which a much higher degree of preparedness is now in place, but one whose immediate effects and imminent likelihood are now diminishing.

-Economic and financial market environment (falling returns, rising inflation and interest rates, conference trade eliminated).
+Economic and financial market environment (falling returns, rising inflation and interest rates, reduced conference trade).